 Mail: 15 Mireula Ave., St. Augustine, FL 32080

 Commissioner Sikes-Kline has served on the City's Historic Preservation Advisory Committee; Vice Chair of the Parking and Traffic Committee; and the Historic Architectural Review Board.
-She currently serves on the North Florida Transportation Planning Organization as Chair, the St. Johns County Cultural Resources Review Board and the University of Florida, College of Design, Construction and Planning, Department of Historic Preservation, Board of Advocates.
+She currently serves on the North Florida Transportation Planning Organization and the University of Florida, College of Design, Construction and Planning, Department of Historic Preservation, Board of Advocates.

 She is a native Floridian and has lived in St. Augustine since 1984.
 She received her bachelor's degree in geography from the University of Florida.

-Her community involvement includes past President of Junior Service League; founding board member and past Chairperson of the St. Augustine Lighthouse & Museum; the founding Chairperson of the Archaeological Maritime Program; past member of the FDOT Bridge of Lions Community Awareness Team; founding board member of the St. Augustine North Davis Shores Neighborhood Association, and is currently a member of the Advisory Council for the Retired and Senior Volunteer Program (RSVP) of St. Johns County.
+Her community involvement includes past President of Junior Service League; founding board member and past Chairperson of the St. Augustine Lighthouse & Museum; the founding Chairperson of the Lighthouse Archaeological Maritime Program; past Chair of the St. Johns County Historic Resource Review Board (now the Cultural Resources Review Board); past member of the FDOT Bridge of Lions Community Awareness Team; and founding board member of the St. Augustine North Davis Shores Neighborhood Association.

-She has received her Certificate of Completion from the Florida League of Cities and Scott Daily Advanced Institute for Elected Municipal Officials training program and completed training from the Metropolitan Planning Organization Advisory Council Training Institute.
+She has received her Certificate of Completion from the Florida League of Cities and Scott Daily Advanced Institute for Elected Municipal Officials, level III training program and completed training from the Metropolitan Planning Organization Advisory Council Training Institute.
 She is an urban land use planning consultant.
 Commissioner Sikes-Kline received the Leadership Award for Public Service from the Enterprising Women’s Leadership Institute, Inc. in 2011.